 Image - Stoke Park Estate

-Walks and enjoying the park
+Exploring the park

 If you fancy exploring Stoke Park for yourself, check out the different walks you can take.
 These three walks include route descriptions and some more historical facts about the park.
 There’s also a sculpture trail map and an activity sheet for kids.

 When you are walking in the park, keep a lookout for the goats grazing.
-They were reintroduced to Stoke Park in February 2023 for the purpose of grazing the scrub around the Purdown gun battery.
+They were reintroduced to Stoke Park in February 2023 for the purpose of grazing the scrub around the anti-aircraft battery.
 You can learn about this on the Bristol City Council website.
 The goats are looked after by the organisation Street Goat, and if you’re keen on volunteering with the goats, you can contact Street Goat via their website.

 Two goats grazing by some bushes - credit Bristol City Council